shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 **DimDate = CALENDAR(DATE(2023,1,1), DATE(2026,12,31))**

-5. Press Enter on your keyboard
+5. Press Enter on the keyboard
-6. A new table called DimDate appears in your model!
+6. A new table called DimDate appears in the model!

-**Add more columns to your Date table:**
+**Add more columns to Date table:**

 1. Make sure DimDate is still selected
 2. Click "New column" in the Modeling tab